Interdisciplinary and Cross-Cultural Research (ICCR)

 A Higher Degree by Research (HDR) Program

-The Interdisciplinary and Cross-Cultural Research (ICCR) HDR program offers a unique opportunity to explore new modes of research, as well as use traditional scholarly methods, to provide innovative insights into the different ways that cross-cultural relations, histories and public and applied humanities are constructed and represented.
+The Heritage and Museum Studies HDR program offers a unique opportunity to explore new modes of research, as well as use traditional scholarly methods, to provide innovative insights into the different ways the social phenomenon that is heritage, in all its different expressions.

-Through its supportive environment the ICCR program encourages new modes of research while it also supports traditional scholarly methods of inquiry.
-The program is led by internationally renowned scholars from across the ANU Research School of Humanities and the Arts (RSHA).
+Through its supportive environment the program encourages new modes of research while it also supports traditional scholarly methods of inquiry.
+The program is led by internationally renowned scholars from from within the Centre for Heritage and Museum Studies.

 A unique opportunity

-We offer expert supervision within and across a range of disciplinary boundaries including but not limited to heritage and museum studies, digital humanities, public history, biography, visual anthropology, art history, musicology, literature, and the visual arts.
+We offer expert supervision within and across a range of disciplinary boundaries, including but not limited to heritage and museum studies, history and public history, anthropology, archaeology, and tourism studies.

-By undertaking research in the ICCR program you will be able to take advantage of intellectual and multimedia collaborations and have opportunities to be involved in the production of exhibitions, colloquia and multimedia projects, as well as to undertake short, practical internships.
+By undertaking research in this program you will be able to take advantage of intellectual and multi-form collaborations and have opportunities to be involved in the production of exhibitions, colloquia and multimedia projects, as well as to undertake short, practical internships.
 The program provides unique opportunities for research training in the context of collaborative team research, in partnership with cultural institutions and industries.

 Off-campus study

-• The opportunity to work with staff members, adjunct faculty, post-doctoral fellows and visiting academics – all with international reputations in a range of disciplines.
-The RSHA has very active Visiting Fellows and Conference programs, both of which attract significant numbers of international scholars annually.
+- The opportunity to work with staff members, adjunct faculty, post-doctoral fellows and visiting academics – all with international reputations in a range of disciplines.

 HDR Coursework requirements

-All ICCR candidates commencing a PhD or MPhil are required to complete 24 units of coursework (Masters level courses) or 12 units of coursework (PhD level courses).
+All HDR candidates commencing a PhD or MPhil are required to complete 24 units of coursework (Masters level courses) or 12 units of coursework (PhD level courses).

 Options: